TheAditya700/flowtype/docs/model_lifecycle.md

 # Stage → Prod (requires confirmation)
 python scripts/promote_to_prod.py
 ```

+Both scripts stream artifacts through MinIO/S3 (`flowtype-stage` → `flowtype-prod`) with automatic backups in the destination bucket.
+They require the corresponding MinIO endpoint to be reachable.

 **Validation on promotion:**
 - FAISS loads, vector count matches metadata count